disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 ## Admin in a day

-# Dataverse for Teams
+# Dataverse for Teams (Optional)

 #### Hands-on lab

 ## Lab Scenario

 In this hands-on lab you will create a Power App in a team and see how to publish it to your team.
 You will also share with colleagues outside your team to see how broad distribution apps work.

 ## Lab Test Environment

 This hands-on lab is designed to be completed in an environment setup for multiple students to complete the Admin in a day series of hands-on labs.

 You will be assigned one or more users to use to complete the tasks.
 Because this is a shared environment, some tasks that require a tenant Global Administrator or a Service Administrator will already be completed.
 Your account will only be an environment administrator.

 ## Exercise 1: Create your first app